Mobile Warden Scheme grants: Guidance notes

 Mobile and Community Wardens Schemes (sometimes called Community Care Schemes) are set up in South Cambridgeshire to support older people to live independently in their homes and in the community they know, and which knows them.

-The warden schemes are complementary to statutory care services and do not duplicate or replace the medical or social care services that individuals may also require.
-They can help to combat loneliness and social isolation and can provide significant benefits to clients at relatively low cost and are seen by clients and their families as a vital community-based service.
+The warden schemes are complementary to statutory care services and do not duplicate or replace the medical or social care services.
+They can help to combat loneliness and social isolation by providing meaningful daily contact with a trusted person.
+The service can provide significant benefits to clients at relatively low cost and are seen by clients and their families as a vital community-based service.

 We have been providing grant funding to Mobile and Community Warden Schemes for many years.

 The following table outlines the various stages of the application and decision-making process:

 1 June 2020